 - Faux Action Girl: In Series 3.
 Although it initially looks like she Took a Level in Badass when she arms herself with a handgun along with DSU Stark, she is later shown to be very inexperienced with firearms and conflict, only managing to fire a single shot at Tom Marwood before being overwhelmed by gunfire and dropping her weapon.

-- Heel Realization: for the most part of series 3, she's tolerant of Stark's methods, but has a doubt of faith after Stark goes after Mary.
+- Heel Realization: For most of series 3, she's tolerant of Stark's methods, but has a doubt of faith after Stark goes after Mary.

 - Hero Antagonist: Erin genuinely does mean well, and wants to see bad coppers brought down.
-She just also has a serious bone to pick with Luther which clouds her judgement.
+She just also has a serious bone to pick with Luther that clouds her judgement.

 - Inspector Javert: In Series 3.

 - Internal Affairs: Transfers there after Ripley ruins her career in Serious & Serial.

 - It's Personal: With both Luther and Ripley in Series 3.

 - Kicked Upstairs: Ripley destroyed evidence that Luther was on Schenk's computer during a fire alarm, which led to her being transferred to Internal Affairs...and given a vocation.